Sbuazjr/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-File 4-print_rev.c is a function that prints a string, in reverse, followed by a new line.
+File 5-rev_string.c is a function that reverses a string.